 Hi!
-I’m Ashley, a 29 year old, working & living in Dallas with my dog and husband.
+I’m Ashley, working & living in Waco, TX with my dog and husband.
 I’ve started this blog as a way to give myself a creative outlet, to discuss everything I am passionate about, and to share my journey.

 What am I passionate about?

 Lots of things!
 For one, food is always on my mind, and as someone with Celiac Disease, gluten free eating is a huge part of my lifestyle.

 I am also striving to become a healthier and stronger person each day!
 Exercise and running are important to me.
 During my college years, I was more concerned with how I could lose those 5-10 pounds as quickly as possible.
 After two life changing events, I realized this route was not only unhealthy, but would not get me where I wanted to be in the long run.